‘World Of Warcraft: Tomb Of Sargeras’ Update: Developers Discuss Patch 7.2 Details

 When asked about it, Day had this to say.

-“Of course, everybody looks at me, as the producer,” Travis laughed.
 “I think it’s a couple of different things: we’ve been growing the team over time, so the team is continuously getting bigger, and so it’s able to, obviously, support more content.
 The other thing we’ve been doing is really focusing on improving our skills and improving our planning on how we lay these patches out and how we develop for them.”

 Day stated that the team was getting larger and more efficient, aiding in updates rolling out with as much smoothness as possible.